Picato Gel for Picato Gel: 0.05%

 - Allow treatment area to dry for 15 minutes.
 Do not touch during this time.

-- If applying to the hands, wash only the finger you used to apply the gel after application.
+- If applying to the hands, wash only the fingertip you used to apply the gel after application.

 - If applying to other parts of the body, wash your hands with soap and water immediately after application.